 Why I am well qualified to lead

 Since I originated these courses in 2017, they have grown to the extent that I now have a small team.
 This team of highly experience photographers, ensures that you are learning within a small group.
 Personally I feel fortunate in having gained exemplary teaching experiences, and have used these to structure these ‘Italian photography holiday’ courses.
 Early in my career I worked for Sir Terence Conran’s design group, ad agency J Walter Thompson and publishers Chris Dorling and Peter Kindersley.
 As a ‘creative’, I have regularly lectured at Central Saint Martins School of Art (London), London College of Communication and Norwich School of Art.
 This, together with having worked with some of the Uk’s most iconic organisations, has helped build and define my career.
 Amongst many influential clients, I have been commissioned by the BBC, the Royal Shakespeare Company, the Design Council, the National Portrait Gallery and the V&A Museum.
-My work has been shown in the Swiss graphic publication ‘Graphis’, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’.
+My work has been shown in the International graphic publication ‘Graphis’, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’.
 I was elected to ‘Fellowship’ status of the ‘Chartered Society of Designers’ in the mid 80’s.
 I have also been a member of the Chelsea Arts Club since 1985.

 Italian photography holiday schedule